Celebrating excellence and innovation in the watercolour medium

 We are pleased to announce our panel of highly regarded pre-selection judges this year: Dr Elisabeth Findlay, Director of the Queensland College of Art, Griffith University; artist and Queensland College of Art Painting Convenor, Julie Fragar; and Director of Griffith University Art Museum Angela Goddard.
 This year’s selection of judges brings a diverse range of both creative and professional expertise to the judging process.

 The judging panel will assess hundreds of submissions from across Australia to choose the best watercolour artworks.
-Finalists will be announced in early August 2020 and their artwork showcased in the finalist exhibition opening Thursday 26 November 2020.
-The major prize and two highly commended awards will be announced at the opening event on Friday 27 November 2020, open to the public from 6 – 8 pm.
+Finalists artwork will be showcased at the finalist exhibition and awards night: Thursday 26 November 2020, open to the public from 6 – 8 pm.

 2020 Pre-selection Judge